 Again, this problem with the Calvinist soteriological doctrines not containing good news requires that they speak, teach and preach inconsistent with their Calvinist doctrines.
 For instance, a Calvinist like Erwin Lutzer, pastor of the Moody Church in Chicago, can preach a sermon series titled “Making the Best of a Bad Decision.”
 Each sermon in the series contains subject matter and statements that are incoherent with Lutzer’s underlying Calvinist universal divine causal determinism.
 Lutzer preaches as a non-Calvinist would according to a non-Calvinist soteriology, theology and worldview.
 He presupposes genuine human freedom, contingency, possibility, potentiality and personal moral responsibility, accountability, culpability and divine judgment for unbelief and rejection of the gospel.
 These are all incompatible with his Calvinist determinism.
 Lutzer also never presents his Calvinist soteriological “doctrines of grace” as a message of “good news.”
 He always defaults, as most Calvinist do, to a non-Calvinist soteriology and gospel message.

 Due to the rising influence of Calvinism, it seems to me that many pastors and teachers are confused about the meaning of the doctrines of election and predestination along with divine sovereignty and how these cohere with human freedom and responsibility, faith, grace, etc. They also are not clear as to how to interpret passages like Ephesian 1 and Romans 9.
-They struggle with these texts that seem to support Calvinism because they readily see that such interpretations are not logically and morally coherent with what they find in other parts of Scripture.
-It is not that they don’t know what is troubling them, but rather what they know all too well.
-Perhaps they are not convinced that what can be known to be logically and morally incoherent should be declared a mystery as Calvinists are wont to do.
+They struggle with these texts that seem to support Calvinism because they readily see that such interpretations are not logically and morally coherent with what they find in the immediate contexts and in other parts of Scripture.
+It is not that they don’t know what is troubling them, but rather that they know it all too well.
+Yet the Calvinist, through certain means to be discussed later, encourage pastors, teachers, and Christians in general to ignore their logical and moral sensibilities.
+But many Christians are not convinced that what can be known to be logically and morally incoherent should be declared a mystery as Calvinists are wont to do.
 Calvinists and those lacking clarity on these doctrines ultimately flee to mystery to deal with the interpretive incoherence or their personal perplexity.
 But mystery does not help in determining the validity of interpretations that can be seen to be inconsistent and contradictory.
 Thinking that these texts certainly sound like they teach the Calvinist doctrines, and yet not being able to fully embrace them intellectually and morally, causes many pastors and teachers to simply ignore them or explain them away with equally problematic rationalizations.
 But to avoid these texts is to fail to teach the whole counsel of God’s Word and deprives believers of the spiritual instruction and encouragement contained in them.
 Also, to have no conviction one way or the other may suffice for a time, but it seems that the development of clarity and conviction is necessary in time, especially for the sake of the gospel.
 When these soteriological doctrines are obscured or ignored so as to avoid controversy or division, the gospel as “good news” also becomes obscure, distorted or altogether absent.
 If you are confused about your soteriology you will confused about the gospel.
-And to be confused about the gospel is to have no gospel at all.
+And to be confused about the gospel is to risk having no gospel at all.